Payments Management

 Later Payments are used to perform a number of important functions such as:

-• Enter payments after the initial sales has been completed
+• Enter payments after the initial sale has been completed

 • Enter additional payments for an order